l-hoang/gimme/README.md

 ## Purposes

 * To act as a somewhat easy example for people wanting to build internal DSLs in Scala.
-* For the fun that comes out of defining an insane language that will proably serve no pratical purpose
+* For the fun that comes out of defining an insane language that will proably serve no practical purpose
-* To see how far I can take this :V
+* To see how far I can take this

 ## Language Specification

+Gimme is very similar to assembly language programming.
+Currently it can only store 1 thing in memory, but this will soon change with the addition of a stack of sorts.
+There is no concept of variables.

 Gimme works by giving you things whenever you ask for them.
 The thing you asked for will then be stored in program state.